Electronic Wire Products

 Specific benzotriazole

-2-(2H-1,2,3-benzotriazole-il)-4,6-di-tert-butylphenol(specific benzotriazole) has been designated as Class I Specified Chemical Substance of Japanese Law concerning the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc, which is banned to manufacture and import actually November 10,2007.
+Chemical Substances and Regulation of Their Manufacture, etc, which is banned to manufacture and import actually November 10,2007.
 This substance was added to plastic resin as UV-absorbance.
 However this substance is not used in our Electronic Wire products.
+Therefore you can use our products without care of this chemical substance.